NFLX Stock Price Today (April 2026) — Netflix, Inc. Analysis & Key Metrics 2026-04-02

-- The fundamental story is nuanced: solid revenue growth (17.60% YoY) alongside significant competitive pressures.
+- The fundamental picture, based on the latest financial filings, is nuanced: solid revenue growth (17.60% YoY) alongside significant competitive pressures.

 Netflix, Inc. - Historical Price & Volume